Replacing Tunable Parameters in Weather and Climate Models with State-Dependent Functions using Reinforcement Learning: Conclusion

-The results presented here point towards an exciting future paradigm for weather and climate model parametrisations, one that is learnable and aligned with both observational and physical constraints.
-While this study focused on idealised heating-increment models, convection parametrised testbeds, and zonal energy balance models, the core methodology is readily extensible to more complex systems, such as the current Unified Model (UM) and the forthcoming Momentum system at the UK Met Office.
+The results presented here point towards an exciting future paradigm for weather and climate model parametrisations, one that is learnable and aligned with both observational and physical constraints. {By focussing} on idealised heating-increment models, convection parametrised testbeds, and zonal energy balance models, {a key purpose was to identify which RL algorithms provide the most reliable starting points for progression up the model hierarchy, thereby reducing the search space before moving to substantially more complex and expensive systems.
+In this regard, DDPG emerged as one of the most consistently strong performers across the test cases and therefore provides a sensible starting point for follow-up experiments where} the core methodology is readily extensible to more complex systems, such as the current Unified Model (UM) and the forthcoming Momentum system at the UK Met Office.
 Extending the approach to these more complex systems is a natural next step and is already under active development for a follow-up study.
-Looking ahead, integrating RL-assisted parametrisations into operational models, potentially via hybrid interfaces using SmartSim~\citep{partee_using_2022}, FTorch~\citep{atkinson_ftorch_2025} and TorchClim~\citep{fuchs_torchclim_2024}, offers a promising direction for future work.
+Looking ahead, integrating RL-assisted parametrisations into operational models, {with climate invariant states}~\cite{beucler_climate-invariant_2024}, potentially via hybrid interfaces using SmartSim~\cite{partee_using_2022}, FTorch~\cite{atkinson_ftorch_2025} and TorchClim~\cite{fuchs_torchclim_2024}, {with appropriate physics-aware rewards} offers a promising direction for future work.

-In summary, this work shows that RL, when deployed in scalable and federated forms, enables the design of numerical model parametrisations that respond to local state and physical constraints, key capabilities for the next generation of skilful weather and climate models.
-As global modelling frameworks transition towards CMIP8, with greater emphasis on high-resolution dynamics and regional-global coupling, the demand for self-learning, flexible parametrisation schemes is set to grow.
+In summary, this work shows that RL, when deployed in scalable and federated forms, {can support the design of numerical-model parametrisation components that respond to local state and physical constraints in controlled idealised settings, with future work needed to assess robustness, uncertainty, and behaviour under altered forcing regimes relevant to weather and climate applications.}~As global modelling frameworks transition towards CMIP8, with greater emphasis on high-resolution dynamics and regional-global coupling, the demand for self-learning, flexible parametrisation schemes is set to grow.
 This study presents a promising prototype for such systems, where RL agents dynamically calibrate model behaviour while implicitly learning ML-based components of existing parametrisation schemes without compromising their physical integrity.